afermg/CellDino/README.md

 "Fluo-C2DL-MSC".

 To train on the CTC datasets please download and unzip the aforementioned datasets from the CTC from [here](http://celltrackingchallenge.net/2d-datasets/).
-Save the training data (without any renaming) of each cell type, called **Training Dataset** on the CTC website, to the folder:
+Save the training data (without any renaming[...]
 ```
 ...\ctc_raw_data\train
 ```